3slab/VdmLibraryBundle/Resources/docs/produce/doctrine.md

 ## Deserializaion

-For the transport to know to which class the payload should be deserialized, you must provide the entity's fully qualified class name in the message's metadata, under the key `entity`.
-Example `[ 'entity' => 'App\Entity\Foo' ]`.
+For the transport to know to which class the payload should be deserialized, you must provide the entity's fully qualified class name in the message's metadata, with key `entity`.
+Example `new Metadata('entity', 'App\Entity\Foo')`.

 ## Limitations